-Girls Connect support group - for parent/carers of girls with autism spectrum conditions or on the social communication pathway.
+Girls Connect support group - for parent/carers of girls with autism spectrum conditions or on the social communication pathway or who may be on the spectrum.

 Our Girls Connect group usually meets at our sessions at the Crossways Centre on occasional Friday mornings, but have moved online currently.